-So far from granting common sense a hegemony in practical affairs, the foregoing analysis leads to the strange conclusion that common sense has so aim at being subordinated to a haman science that is concerned, to adapt a phrase from Marx, not only with knowing history but also with directing it.
-For common sense is unequal to the task of thinking on the level of history.
+So far from granting common sense a hegemony in practical affairs, the forecoing analysis leads to the strange conclusion that common sense has to aim at being supersected subordinated to a human science that is concerned, to adapt a phrase from Marx, not only with makingxkist knowing history but also with changing it.
+For common sense is unequal to the task of thanking on the level of history.
 It stands above the scotosis of the dramatic subject, above the egoism of the individual, above the bias of dominant and of depressed but militant groups that realize only the ideas they see to be to their immediate advantage.
-But the general bias of common sense prevents 1t from being effective in realizing ideas, however appropriate and reaconable, that suppose a long view or that set up higher integrations or that involve the solution of intricate and disputed issues.
-The challenge of history is for man progressively to restrict the realm of chance or fate or destiny and progressively to enlarge the realm of conscious grasp and deliberate choice.
-Common sease accepts the challenge, but it does so only partially.
+But the general bias of common sense mevents it from being effective in realizing ideas, however appropriate and reasonable, that suppose a long view or that set upon up higher integrations or that involve the solution of intricate and disputedi issues.
+The challenge of history is for man procressively to maxrow restrict the realm of chance or fate or destiny and progressively to enlarge the realm of conscious grasp and deliberate choice.
+Common sense accepts the challenge, but it does so only partially.
 It needs to be guided but it is incompetent to choose its guide.
 It becomes involved in incoherent enterprises.
 It is subjected to disasters that no one expects, that remain unexplained even after their occurrence, that can be explained only on the level of scientific or philosophic thought, that even when explained can be prevented from recurring only by subordinating common sense to a higher specialization of human intelligence.

 This is not the whole story.
-The general bias of common sense involves sins of refusal as well as of mere omission.
-Its complacent practicality easily twists to the view that, as insistent desires and contracting fears necessitate and justify the realization of ideas, so ideas without that warrant are a matter of indifference.
-The long view, the higher integration, the disputed theoretical issue fall outside the realm of the practical; it may or may not be too bad that they do: but there is no use vorrying about the matter; nothing can be done about it: indeed, what could be done about it, probably would not be done.
+The/bias of mere common sense involves sins of refusal as well as of/omission.
+Its complacent practicality easily twists to the view that, as whyle/insistent desires and contracting fears necessitate and justify the realization of ideas, so ideas without that Warrant are a matter of indifference.
+The long view, the higher integration, the disputed theoretical issue fall outside the realm of the practical; it may or may not be too bad that they do; but there is no use worrying about the matter; nothing can be done about it; indeed, what could be done about it, probably work of be cone.
+This estimate work and the second of the practical is indeed.

+probably would not be done.
 Now I am far from suggesting that such practical realism cannot adduce impressive arguments in its favor.
 Like the characters in Damon Runyon's stories, politicians and statesmen are confined to doing what they can.
 None the less, if we are to understand the implications of the longer cycle, we must work out the consequences of such apparently hard-headed practicality and realism.